 PSPDFKit automatically saves annotations at certain trigger events.
-This mechanism works well, however there's still the chance to lose data if the device restarts, runs out of battery of your application crashes before a save completes.
+This mechanism works well; however, there’s still the chance data will be lost if a device restarts or runs out of battery, or if your application crashes before a save completes.

-With Document Checkpointing, PSPDFKit offers a checkpointing mode that works in the background, offering an effective crash recovery mechanism to restore unsaved changes.
-This is an advanced feature and disabled by default, as it requires some configuration to work effectively.
+With document checkpointing, PSPDFKit offers a checkpointing mode that works in the background, offering an effective crash recovery mechanism to restore unsaved changes.
+This is an advanced feature and is disabled by default, as it requires some configuration to work effectively.

-ℹ️ Note: PSPDFKit Instant stores annotations in a database and synchronizes with your PSPDFKit Server as soon as a connection is available, which greatly reduces the chances of data loss if the app terminates suddenly.
+ℹ️ Note: [PSPDFKit Instant] stores annotations in a database and synchronizes with your PSPDFKit Server as soon as a connection is available, which greatly reduces the chances of data loss if the app terminates suddenly.
 No checkpointing or other custom setup is needed.
-Read more in our Instant Offline Support guide.
+Read more in our Offline Support guide.

 Understanding Document Checkpoints

 #saveIfModifiedAsync() is called.
-With document checkpoints, this dirty data can be continually saved to a separate checkpoint file, and in the event of a crash, be restored to the document.
+With document checkpoints, this dirty data can be continually saved to a separate checkpoint file, and in the event of a crash, it can be restored to the document.

 Checkpoints are managed by the